AlessandraZullo/SecurityBoard/README.md

 # SecWordlist
-My personal wordlist for the fuzzing phases during the pentetration tests.
+My personal wordlist to fuzz endpoint or authentication during the pentetration tests.